segmentio/segment-docs/src/connections/destinations/catalog/devrev/index.md

 3. Search for DevRev (Actions) and click it.
 4. Click **Configure DevRev**.
 5. Select an existing Source to connect to DevRev (Actions).
-6. Give it a name and choose how to configure the destination
+6. Give it a name and choose how to configure the destination.
 7. The email blacklist is a comma separated list of domains that you want the integration to consider personal (vs business) email addresses.

 ### Accounts, domains, emails, and the blacklist